JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_04/Plots.md

 )
 ```

 It is possible to create more advanced layouts with the `@layout` macro.
 In the example below, we create a non-symmetric layout with one subplot in the first row and two subplots in the second row.
-Moreover, we set the width of the first subplot in the second row to be `0.3` the whole plot width.
+Moreover, we set the width of the first subplot in the second row to be `0.3` of the whole plot width.

 ```@example plots_srs
 l = @layout [a ; b{0.3w} c]